 Looking through the door at the Timberline Lodge onto the Roosevelt Terrace: in the distance Jefferson Peak, and behind it, Three Fingered Jack and Santiam Pass.
 From the lodge, we were able to take public transit back home.

-Backpackers of all experience levels spread out their gear on the Obsidian Lodge floor to share ideas and swap stories about backpacking.
+Backpackers of all experience levels spread out their gear to share ideas and swap stories about backpacking.
 Of particular interest was the lightweight and ultra-light items and how they could help people do more with less.
 Twenty-five people attended to learn from other backpackers about what stove, sleeping bag or tent might best help them on the trail.
-Organized by Mark Hougardy.
-Held April 30, 2016.

 The next day we hiked 14 miles; 7 of which reminded us just how destructive forest fires can be, constantly around us were the stark and charcoaled remains of incinerated trees.
 This conflagration was called the Pole Creek Fire and occurred just 3 years ago in 2012.